cogito-study/alea/README.md

 ## Why?

 There are a **lot of** great React UI component libraries, such as [Material UI](https://material-ui.com), [Ant Design](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwie5e6f-trkAhUkxMQBHTjOD_EQFjAAegQIBxAC&url=https%3A%2F%2Fant.design%2Fdocs%2Freact%2Fintroduce&usg=AOvVaw29Ajs22mg1xqwr3Sl0aYod), [Semantic UI](https://react.semantic-ui.com/), [Grommet](https://v2.grommet.io/) and the list goes on.
-Although we could find a proper one which fits our custom design system without making any compromise.
+Although we couldn't find a proper one which fits our custom needs without making any compromise.

 On the other hand based on our early experiences we struggled a lot with component development within our application, so we wanted to create an isolated environment where we can iterate fast on component building, styling and visual testing.
 With the success of popular component documentation and development tools ([Storybook](http://storybook.js.org), [Docz](http://docz.site), [Styleguidist](https://react-styleguidist.js.org/)) we found our solution.